Entry Points

 syntax.
 To use async main

-, you typically need an async runtime like tokio
+, you will need an async runtime like tokio

 , often enabled via an attribute macro.